 Subsequent hospital visit for an 18-year-old male being treatment for presumed PCP psychosis, Patient is still moderately symptomatic with auditory hallucinations and is insisting on signing out against medical advice.
 (Psychiatry)

-Subsequent hospital visit for an 8-year-old female with caustic ingestion, who now has fever, dyspnea, and dropping hemoglobin.
+Subsequent hospital visit for an 8-year-old female with caustic ingestion now has fever, dyspnea, and dropping hemoglobin.
 (Gastroenterology)

-Follow-up hospital visit for a chronic renal failure patient on dialysis who develops chest pain and shortness of breath and a new onset pericardial friction rub.
+Follow-up hospital visit for a chronic renal failure patient on dialysis who develops chest pain, shortness of breath, and a new onset pericardial friction rub.
 (Nephrology)

 Subsequent hospital visit for a 44-year-old patient with electrical burns the left arm with ascending infection.
 (Orthopaedic Surgery)

-Subsequent hospital visit for a patient with systemic sclerosis who has aspirated and is short of breath.
+Subsequent hospital visit for a patient with systemic sclerosis aspirated and short of breath.
 (Dermatology)

 Subsequent hospital visit for a 65-year-old female, status postoperative resection of abdominal aortic aneurysm, with suspected ischemic bowel.
 (General Surgery)